The Greek Slave: Public reaction

-Operation Dynamics
+Public display

-A great deal of organization and logistics were conducted to ensure that Powers’ The Greek Slave was viewed by spectators from across the country.
-In Powers’ mind there was no other man more fit for this task than fellow artist, Miner Kellogg (1814-1889).
-Kellogg had traveled to Turkey and Greece to study the history and culture of the region in preparation for the tour (Pohrt 2016, 190).
-Kellogg was a knowledgeable and trustworthy showman who managed everything from securing venues to purchasing fabrics and having a platform built to display the sculpture (Pohrt 2016, 191).
+A great deal of organization and logistics were conducted to ensure that Powers' The Greek Slave was viewed by spectators from across the country.
+In Powers' mind there was no other man more fit for this task than fellow artist, Miner Kellogg (1814–1889).
+Kellogg had traveled to Turkey and Greece to study the history and culture of the region in preparation for the tour.
+Kellogg was a knowledgeable and trustworthy showman who managed everything from securing venues to purchasing fabrics and having a platform built to display the sculpture.
 He was a skilled businessman whose management skill and resourcefulness help attract the masses.
-Powers, who remained in Italy while his sculpture toured the US, compensated Kellogg for the exhibition by giving him 20% of the work’s net profits with the understanding that if travel expenses rose above $10,000, he was responsible for the difference.
-Kellogg’s early press material justified Powers’ absence by describing him as a dedicated artist who was “toiling” in Italy (Pohrt 2016, 192).
+Powers, who remained in Italy while his sculpture toured the US, compensated Kellogg for the exhibition by giving him 20% of the work's net profits with the understanding that if travel expenses rose above $10,000, he was responsible for the difference.
+Kellogg's early press material justified Powers' absence by describing him as a dedicated artist who was "toiling" in Italy.

 Furthermore, Kellogg promoted or advertised the work through a variety of media.
-For example, he reprinted an essay by the Reverend Orville Dewey that emphasized the work’s formal and iconographic qualities in a more pure and unadulterated light.
-Dewey wrote, “clothed all over with sentiment, sheltered, protected by it from every profane eye” (Quoted in Pohrt 2016, 193).
-Dewey’s writings significantly contributed to the exhibition’s descriptive brochure.
-Kellogg created a brochure with the help of George Calvert (1580-1632) and Henry Tuckerman (1813-1871) to help viewers understand the sculpture.
-The brochure featured a narrative of a Greek woman who was taken captive by the Turks, forcefully exposed and then sold as a slave in Constantinople (Pohrt 2016, 193).
+For example, he reprinted an essay by the Reverend Orville Dewey that emphasized the work's formal and iconographic qualities in a more pure and unadulterated light.
+Dewey wrote, "clothed all over with sentiment, sheltered, protected by it from every profane eye".
+Dewey's writings significantly contributed to the exhibition's descriptive brochure.
+Kellogg created a brochure with the help of George Calvert (1580–1632) and Henry Tuckerman (1813–1871) to help viewers understand the sculpture.
+The brochure featured a narrative of a Greek woman who was taken captive by the Turks, forcefully exposed and then sold as a slave in Constantinople.
 This narrative was designed to evoke sentiment in its viewers, which was a popular theme for American art at the time and something viewers would easily resonate with.
-Power described it stating, are not satisfied with designating its material perfection, but eloquently claim for its high moral and intellectual beauty” (Wunder, 1991).
-Ultimately, the sculpture was a success because viewers could comfortably view the work and appreciate the artist’s skill as well as the sculpture’s unique narrative.
+Power described it stating, are not satisfied with designating its material perfection, but eloquently claim for its high moral and intellectual beauty.
+Ultimately, the sculpture was a success because viewers could comfortably view the work and appreciate the artist’s skill as well as the sculpture's unique narrative.